The Boulevard Mall: History

+The mall, resembling a European village, was designed by Texas-based Robert R. Weber and Associates.
+Its signature entrance was done by John Graham Jr., who had also designed the Space Needle tower in Seattle, Washington.
+There would be several department stores, including Sears at the mall's north end, and The Broadway at its south end.
+The Broadway's three-story building was designed by the Los Angeles-based Charles Luckman and Associates.
+Both stores began operations ahead of the mall's opening.

+Groundbreaking for the Sears store took place on June 30, 1964.
+Construction of the overall mall and the Broadway began the following year.
+Work on a JCPenney department store began in June 1966, after a year and a half of design work.
+The overall mall cost $12.5 million to construct.

-On April 29, 1966, a 100-year time capsule was buried at the entrance of the Broadway store (eventually a Macy's store), with plans to open it on April 29, 2066.
+On April 29, 1966, a time capsule was buried at the entrance of the then-upcoming Broadway store, with plans to open it 100 years later.
 Nevada governor Grant Sawyer and lieutenant governor Paul Laxalt attended the time capsule ceremony along with city and county officials.
-KLAS-TV, a local news channel, was also present to film the ceremony.
+KLAS-TV, a local news channel, was also present to film the event.
 Items placed in the capsule included the Nevada state flag, copies of the Las Vegas Sun and Las Vegas Review-Journal, and KLAS' film coverage of the ceremony.
-The Broadway store was expected to open on October 31, 1966, while the mall was expected to be finished in spring 1967.
-Like Sears, The Broadway also began operations ahead of the mall's opening.
-The mall cost a total of $12.5 million to construct.